Banda

 - Historical Context

-- The Banda people have a long history in Central Africa, with roots tracing back several centuries.
-They have traditionally been farmers and hunters, with a social structure organized around clans.
-The Banda have faced challenges such as colonialism and regional conflicts, which have impacted their cultural practices and social organization.
+- The Banda people have a long history in Central Africa, with evidence of their presence dating back several centuries.
+They have traditionally been organized in small chiefdoms.

 - Migration Patterns